niart/Aachen-Indoor-VPR/readme.md

 python get_turtle.py
 ```
 This step is to take (X, Y) coordinates of the turtlebot from the motion capture records of multiple objects, resulting in tutle_x.csv.
-Use ```interpolation.py``` to fill in empty entries if there're empty entries in tutle_trip_x.csv.
+Use ```interpolation.py``` to fill in empty entries if there're empty entries in tutle_x.csv.
-We also need a file all_turtle.csv which contains all entries of turtlebot coordinates from different trips.
+We also created a file [all_turtle.csv](https://drive.google.com/drive/folders/1i76xviKfdnT4mRb2Jlz24lsbIpI2xON-?usp=sharing) which contains all entries of turtlebot coordinates from different trips.
 You can do so by manually merging all tutle_trip_x.csv, or slightly modify ```get_turtle.py```.

 Then,
 ```python